tu-delft-library/planning_for_rdm/book/stage_2.md

 - <a href="https://storagefinder.tudelft.nl/package/9/" target="_blank"> Learn more about Microsoft Teams at TU Delft.</a>
 :::

-:::{tab-item} Git Lab
+:::{tab-item} Git
-Git is recommended for storing code.
+- Git is recommended for storing and working on code.

+- Examples of Git repositories are GitLab, GitHub, Codeberg, TU Delft Gitlab.
+Check with your supervisor if they have an existing Git repository they prefer you to use.
 :::

 :::{tab-item} Project Data Drive (U:)